smilebasti/npmGrafStats/README.md

 - GEOIPUPDATE_FREQUENCY - The number of hours between geoipupdate runs.
 If this is not set or is set to 0, geoipupdate will run once and exit.

 ## Grafana world map
-Import nginxproxymanager.json file to grafana or use the Grafana Dashboard-ID:
+Import nginxproxymanager.json file to grafana (or use the Grafana Dashboard-ID: #coming soon)

 Obviously I'd appreciate help or any feedback :)
 Hope you enjoy

-How it looks in the end:

 ## Dev info/changes made to original